 International Osteopathic Practice

 Osteopathic medicine as practiced in the United States continues to gain recognition throughout the world.
 Osteopathic physicians, or DOs, currently have unlimited practice rights in roughly 50 countries, with partial practice rights in many more.
-For more information, go to the American Osteopathic Association's page DOs Around the World.
+For more information, go to the American Osteopathic Association's page DOs Around the World and International Osteopathic Education.
 In addition, see the International Practice Map of practicing osteopathic physicians and website of the Canadian Osteopathic Association.
 Finally, to view international clinical rotations available to osteopathic medical students, go to International Clinical Rotations.